jlshen2011/literatures/causal-inference/README.md

 of the outcome for those treated if they had not been treated, which is typically based on the outcome for the control group (sometimes with an adjustment for other factors).

- RCT is the traditional gold standard that enables unbiased estimation of treatment effects.
-However, in observational studies, the possibility of bias arises because a difference in the treatment outcome may be caused by a factor that predicts treatment rather than the treatment itself, known as confoundedness.
-As a result, it’s desirable to replicate a randomized experiment as closely as possible through various strategies.

- We have carried out separate research to estimate the delay and decay of treatment effects over time, which we won’t discuss in this article due to length constraints.
-If you would like to include repeated observations of outcome over time into your causal research design, depending on whether you have control time series data from a non-treated unit, you can consider approaches like difference-in-difference and interrupted time series synthetic control, among others.
-Uber has also discussed various causal inference methods for time series observations in their post.

-## Difference in differences

 Difference in Differences.
 In this case, we have two groups, the treated and the untreated, and two time periods, before treatment and after treatment.
 We also have a number of predictors that may affect the observed values of the outcome for each group.